askeksa/dart2wasm_prototype/pkg/compiler/README.md

   AI: change how we build the SDK to launch dart2js from here, most logic might remain inside `lib/src/dart2js.dart` for testing purposes.

-* `bin/resolver.dart`: an experiemntal binary we used to run the resolver and serializer.
-As we are moving to work on top of kernel this is deprecated and should be deleted.

-  AI: delete this file.

 **lib folder**: API to use dart2js as a library.
 This is used by our command-line tool to launch dart2js, but also by pub to invoke dart2js as a library during `pub-build` and `pub-serve`.

-* `lib/compiler_new.dart`: the current API.
+* `lib/compiler.dart`: the compiler API.
 This API is used by our command-line tool to spawn the dart2js compiler.
 This API (and everything that is transitively created from it) has no dependencies on `dart:io` so that the compiler can be used in contexts where `dart:io` is not available (e.g. running in a browser worker) or where `dart:io` is not used explicitly (e.g. running as a pub transformer).

-  AI: rename to `compiler.dart`.

-* `lib/compiler.dart`: a legacy API that now is implemented by adapting calls to the new API in `compiler_new.dart`.

-  AI: migrate users to the new API (pub is one of those users, possibly dart-pad is another), and delete the legacy API.

-**lib/src folder**: most of the compiler lives here, as very little of its funtionality is publicly exposed.
+**lib/src folder**: most of the compiler lives here, as very little of its functionality is publicly exposed.

 * `lib/src/dart2js.dart`: the command-line script that runs dart2js.
 When
   building the SDK, the dart2js snapshot is built using the main method on this script.
-This file creates the parameters needed to invoke the API defined in `lib/compiler_new.dart`.
+This file creates the parameters needed to invoke the API defined in `lib/compiler.dart`.
 All dependencies on `dart:io` come from here.
 This is also where we process options (although some of the logic is done in `options.dart`).

 * `lib/src/compiler.dart`: defines the core `Compiler` object, which contains all the logic about what the compiler pipeline does and how data is organized and communicated between different phases.
-For a long time, `Compiler` was also used throughout the system as a global dependency-injection object.
-  We've been slowly disentangling those dependencies, but there are still many references to `compiler` still in use.

-* `lib/src/apiimpl.dart`: defines `CompilerImpl` a subclass of `Compiler` that adds support for loading scripts, resolving package URIs and patch files.
-The separation here is a bit historical and we should be able to remove it.
-It was added to make it easier to create a `MockCompiler` implementation for unit testing.
-The `MockCompiler` has been replaced in most unit tests by a regular `CompilerImpl` that uses a mock of the file-system (see `tests/compiler/dart2js/memory_compiler.dart`).

-  AI: Once all tests are migrated to this memory compiler, we should merge `Compiler` and `CompilerImpl` and remove this file.

-* `lib/src/old_to_new_api.dart`: helper library used to adapt the public API in `lib/compiler.dart` to `lib/compiler_new.dart`.

 * `lib/src/closure.dart`: closures are compiled as classes, this file has the logic to do this kind of conversion in the Dart element model.
 This includes